sanger-pathogens/nextflow-commons/configs/README.md

 * `max_cpus = 256`
 * `max_time = 720.h`

-Always request resources sensibly according to [ISG farm documentation](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101360547/Farm+documentation), and if in doubt please raise a ticket with PaM Info or ISG.
+Always request resources sensibly according to ISG farm documentation [here](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101360547/Farm+documentation) and [there for more details on what queue to use](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101361122/What+are+the+different+queues+for), and if in doubt please raise a ticket with PaM Info or ISG.

 For detailed memory limits and runtime restrictions by queue, use:
 ```bash